How do I know when it is time to see a therapist?

 - The frequency of sessions will also impact the length of therapy.
 Some individuals come weekly, biweekly, or even monthly.
 The frequency in which you come may correlate to the “results’ you see.

-Each individual and situation is unique and we will work with clients as long as necessary to facilitate change.
+Each individual and situation is unique, and I will work with clients as long as necessary or possible to facilitate change.

 How do I prepare for my first session?